China Evergrande shares dive to 11-year low as default risks grow - Up News Info

 Policymakers are telling Evergrande’s major lenders to extend interest payments or rollover loans, and market watchers are largely of the view that a direct bailout from the government is unlikely.

+The People’s Bank of China, its central bank, and the nation’s banking watchdog summoned Evergrande’s executives in August in a rare move and warned that it needed to reduce its debt risks and prioritize stability.

-Evergrande is due to pay $83.5 million interest on Sept 23 for its March 2022 bond.
-It has another $47.5 million interest payment due on Sept 29 for the March 2024 notes .
+Evergrande is due to pay $83.5 million interest on Sept.
+23 for its March 2022 bond.
+It has another $47.5 million interest payment due on Sept.
+29 for March 2024 notes .
 Both bonds would default if Evergrande fails to settle the interest within 30 days of the scheduled payment dates.

 Advertisement